CHIPAsia/chip-for-fluentcart/readme.txt

 = Manual installation =

-Manual installation method requires downloading the CHIP for FluentCart plugin and uploading it to your web server via your favorite FTP application.
+Manual installation method requires downloading the CHIP for Fluent Cart plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 = Updating =